jakoblb/MMM-Todoist/README.md

 			fade: false,
 			// projects and/or labels is mandatory:
 			projects: [ 166564794 ],
-			labels: [ "MagicMirror", "Important" ] // Tasks for any projects with these labels will be shown.
+			labels: [ "MagicMirror", "Important" ], // Tasks for any projects with these labels will be shown.
-      }
+			syncToken: "*" // Disabled by default (set to "") to allow for better backwards compatability, but is recommended }
 	}
 ]